 - Let the paint dry and add another coat if necessary.

-- Once the paint is dry, add tape for stripes or other designs.
+- Stripes.
+Once the paint is dry, add tape for stripes or other designs.
 Paint the stripes your chosen color.

 - Add hand painted details if desired.
 I painted the arrow in with white and added the quivers.